 Call Environmental Services at 503-823-5366 for an application.

 Basement Moisture Problems

-If you have continuing problems with seepage or moisture in your basement, please let us know.
-Click here to take an online survey.
+If you have continuing problems with seepage or moisture in your basement, please let us know by taking our online survey.